 Please note that St John’s, as an Anglican church, may only be used for the purposes of Anglican worship with an Anglican priest presiding.
 It is not possible for the church to be “hired out” or “used” for other purposes, nor is it possible for clergy (priests, ministers or pastors) from churches other than the Anglican Church to conduct marriages at St John’s.
 Ordained ministers of other churches may, however, assist and participate, usually at the point of the homily (sermon) and / or prayers.
 Couples desiring this must contact St John’s to discuss and to obtain approval to do so, before inviting another minister to participate.
 Under no circumstances may a civil celebrant preside at, nor lead, any part of a marriage service at St John’s.

-The NOIM form can be downloaded here, but must be signed and witnessed by the proposed celebrant (normally the Rector of St John’s).
+The NOIM form must be signed and witnessed by the proposed celebrant (normally the Rector of St John’s).